KieronKretschmar/MentorGG_ArchitectureDocumentation/Matches.md

 ### Terminology

-- *Demo*: A file produced by CS:GO containing raw reply data of a match.
+- *Demo*: A .dem file produced by CS:GO containing logged replay data of a match.
 - *Match* : A single Counter Strike: Global Offensive match consisting of multiple rounds.
 - *MatchDataSet* : A representation of a *Match*.
 - *MatchDB* : A datastore containing *MatchDataSets*.